-If your pet gets into (or is given) scraps from the grill he’s likely to wind up with digestive upset or obstruction that may ruin your carpet and land him in the hospital.
+If your pet gets into (or is given) scraps from the grill he’s likely to wind up with digestive upset (including a nasty, painful, and expensive case of pancreatitis) or stomach/intestinal obstruction that may ruin your carpet and land him in the hospital.
 Meat scraps, corncobs, bones, and skewers are all common causes of digestive problems in pets during the summer.
 Best to leave your pooch inside during the festivities and make sure all is well cleaned up before letting him back out in the yard.

 With a little bit of awareness and some easy preventive steps, you and your pets can enjoy a fun and safe summer together.